sjdumas/calculator/README.md

-# calculator
+# TOP Calculator
-Required calculator project for The Odin Project (TOP)
+This is a required project - Calculator - for The Odin Project (TOP).

+## Skills Required
+- HTML
+- CSS
+- JavaScript